How to Get Gorgeous Glowing Skin in 5 Easy StepsAugust 04, 2020

 There’s no denying that glowing skin can turn heads no matter where you are.
-That’s why we’re guilty of spending countless dollars on skin-care products to help our complexion appear more naturally radiant.
+That’s why we’re guilty of spending countless dollars on skin-care products to help our complexions appear more naturally radiant.
 But the truth is, when you can’t achieve glowing skin on your own, an effortless no-makeup makeup look can go a long way.
-That’s why we tapped makeup artist Scott Barnes, (the same guy who put Jennifer Lopez’s enviable radiant complexion on the map) for his top tips on illuminating beauty.
+That’s why we tapped makeup artist Scott Barnes, (the same guy who put Jennifer Lopez’s enviable J.Lo glow on the map) for his top tips on illuminating beauty.
 Ahead, see how you can get glowing skin in five easy steps.

 What You Need to Achieve Glowing Skin